-Revenue recognition on equity investments - Dividends and profit participations received from equity investments are recorded as income and reported as Realized gain/(loss) from sales, dividends and other income, net in the income statements on a cash basis when the distributions are received.
+Revenue recognition on equity investments - Dividends and profit participations received from equity investments are recorded as income and reported in Realized gain/(loss) from sales, dividends and other income, net in the income statements upon receipt.
 Gains or losses on the sale or redemption of equity investments accounted for under the cost-based measurement alternative are recorded, at disposition, as income/(loss) and reported in Realized gain/(loss) from sales, dividends, and other income, net in the income statements.

 For equity investments accounted for at fair value, unrealized gains and losses are recorded as Unrealized gain/ (loss) from changes in fair value and measurement adjustments, net in the income statements.
-Disbursements and distributions are recorded as changes to the outstanding balance of these equity investments and reflected as such in Equity investments in the balance sheets.
+Disbursements and distributions that represent return of capital are recorded as changes to the outstanding balance of these equity investments and reflected in the balance of Equity investments in the balance sheets.

-Variable interest entities - ASC 810, Consolidation, provide for consolidation when a reporting entity is the primary beneficiary of a variable interest entity (VIE), or if an entity does not meet the definitional elements of a

-VIE, consolidation is required if a reporting entity has a controlling financial interest or holds a majority voting interest in an entity.
+Consolidation, non-controlling interests, variable interest entities - Pursuant to ASC 810, Consolidation, IDB Invest is required to consolidate an entity if (a) the entity is a variable interest entity (VIE) for which IDB Invest is the primary beneficiary or (b) the entity is not a VIE and IDB Invest has a controlling financial interest or holds a majority voting interest in the entity.
 Additional information about VIEs is included in Note 4.